-For Euro risk free rates, the starting curves for these simulations in the liquid part are essentially identical across participants, but differ in two cases.
+For Euro risk free rates, the starting curves for these simulations in the liquid part are essentially identical across participants but differ in two cases.
 In these two cases there are slight differences in the liquid part of the curve, while main differences lie in the extrapolated part, for which there is no convergence to the EIOPA UFR.
-For one participant the extrapolation appears to be essentially flat17, while the other uses a different UFR.
+For one participant the extrapolation appears to be essentially flat, while the other uses a different UFR.
 Although the EIOPA risk free rate curve is used by all undertakings for the valuation of technical provisions, for these undertakings, the derivation of 'shocked curves' does not start from the EIOPA curve.
-Such a modelling choice is not considered to be critical per se: for certain assets and liabilities exposures to only the liquid part of the curve might be relevant for calculating the risk, in other cases the modelled variations are independent from the base curve or the same base curve is used for assets and liabilities, based on market information, consistent with the classification of risk in the risk management system.
+Such a modelling choice is not considered to be critical per se: for certain assets and liabilities exposures to only the liquid part of the curve might base curve or the same base curve is used for assets and liabilities, based on market information, consistent with the classification of risk in the risk management system.